Gene Hackman: 1970–1979: Breakthrough and stardom

 Hackman played one of Teddy Roosevelt's former Rough Riders in the Western horse-race saga Bite the Bullet (1975).
 He reprised his Oscar-winning role as Doyle in the sequel French Connection II (1975), for which he was nominated for the BAFTA Award for Best Actor in a Leading Role and the Golden Globe Award for Best Actor in a Motion Picture – Drama.
 He co-starred with Burt Reynolds and Liza Minnelli in the musical Lucky Lady (1975), directed by Stanley Donen, a notorious flop.
 After making the neo-noir thriller The Domino Principle (1977) for Stanley Kramer, Hackman was part of an all-star cast in the war film A Bridge Too Far (1977), playing Polish General Stanisław Sosabowski, and was an officer in the French Foreign Legion in March or Die (1977).
+Hackman was required to shave his head and shave off his mustache to play the character, but he refused to do either.
+So Richard Donner, who had a mustache but had shaved it off, put on a fake mustache and challenged Hackman to shave off both of their mustaches.
+Hackman agreed and shaved his off, so Donner calmly removed the fake mustache and Hackman went into a full-blown rage in the makeup room, followed by a fit of laughter at Donner's wit.
 Hackman showed a talent for both comedy and the "slow burn" as criminal mastermind Lex Luthor opposite Christopher Reeve in the leading role in the superhero film Superman: The Movie (1978).
 Ron Pennington of The Hollywood Reporter wrote of his performance, "Hackman plays Lex Luthor, 'the greatest criminal mind of our time,' with an effective light touch, making him humorous but not out-and-out comical."
 He reprised the role for two of its sequels, Superman II (1980) and Superman IV: The Quest for Peace (1987).